Unit 2 - Notes

 }

-A multi-way branch statement that provides an easy way to dispatch execution to different parts of code based on the value of an expression.
-It is often a cleaner alternative to long else if ladders when comparing a single variable against constants.
+The switch statement is a multi-way branch statement.
+It provides an easy way to dispatch execution to different parts of code based on the value of the expression.
+It is often cleaner than a long else-if ladder.

 • The expression must evaluate to an integer or character.